Konschier/phplogin/README.md

 # phplogin
-An bsic login sistem with php
+An basic login sistem with php